 Rosamond Gifford Zoo at Burnet Park

-Every year on the first Friday of June, the Rosamond Gifford Zoo participates in Dreamnight, an inclusive and cost-free evening to enable children with special health care needs to enjoy a night at the zoo.
-This global event has over 100,000 participants stemming across six continents and 23 countries, and the Rosamond Gifford Zoo is the only zoo in New York State to participate, pretty cool!
-Tickets to this event are limited to minimize overstimulation on children and families who attend.
+Don’t miss: Dreamnight at the Zoo on June 5, 2026.
+Every year on the first Friday of June, the Rosamond Gifford Zoo participates in Dreamnight, a free, inclusive evening exclusively for children with special health care needs and disabilities.
+It’s a magical event, and the Rosamond Gifford Zoo is the only zoo in New York State that participates.
+Tickets are limited intentionally, to minimize overstimulation for the children who attend.
+Families typically access tickets through CNY organizations that serve children with disabilities, keep an eye on CNY ASA and the dedicated event page on the zoo’s website for details as June approaches.

 Syracuse Stage